Size in Square Kilometres

 Criterion A – Species or Population Vulnerability

-The dugong is threatened species, currently listed as a ‘Vulnerable (A2bcd+4bcd)’ species based on IUCN Red List species (Marsh and Sobtzick, 2015).
-Data on the dugong population size in Tolitoli or even in Indonesia remains limited.
+The dugong is threatened species, currently listed as a ‘Vulnerable (A2bcd+4bcd)’ species based on the IUCN Red List (Marsh and Sobtzick, 2015).
+Data on the dugong population size in Tolitoli and in wider Indonesia remains limited.
 Marsh et al. (2002) cited around 1,000 individuals in Indonesia.
 All marine mammals, including dugongs, are fully protected by the Indonesian government (Government of The Republic of Indonesia, 1999).
 Because of the dugong’s relatively slow life history, population recovery after a perturbation will be slow.

 Criterion C: Key Life Cycle Activities